 The identity of all visitors and volunteers coming into school is checked at Reception.
 Visitors are required to sign in and out using Kendrick School's Inventory system and to display a visitor's badge while on the school site.
-All visitors have to be accompanied whilst on the school site unless they have a current DBS which is shown at Reception.
+All visitors have to be accompanied whilst on the school site unless they have a current DBS which is checked by the Reception Team on arrival.
 Any individual who is not known or identifiable will be challenged for clarification and reassurance by our staff.